MATERIALS

 *For ingredient characteristics only.

-Vitamin C is a powerful antioxidant that helps defend the skin against oxidative stress caused by environmental factors, supporting a healthier and more resilient look.
+Vitamin C is a powerful antioxidant that helps reduce the effects of oxidative stress caused by environmental factors, supporting a healthier and more resilient look.

 Underlying Melanin